kenvhnguyen/my-electron-app/README.md

 # Create user interfaces with HTML and load that into a native window.

+Loading a web page into BrowserWindow

+In Electron, each window displays a web page that can be loaded either from a local HTML file or a remote web address.

+Replace the contents of your main.js file with the following code, explained in the code comments.

+At this point, running your Electron application's start command should successfully open a window that displays your web page!

+Each web page your app displays in a window will run in a separate process called a renderer process (or simply renderer for short).
+Renderer processes have access to the same JavaScript APIs and tooling you use for typical front-end web development, such as using webpack to bundle and minify your code or React to build your user interfaces.

+# Criticism of Electron

 One common (and entirely correct) criticism of Electron-based apps is their footprint.
 An Electron app comes packed with its own unique, vendored copy of a web browser, and has to spin up an entirely separate web browser process when it’s launched.
 Electron apps can take hundreds of megabytes or more on disk, and their in-memory footprint is typically that big, too.
 And while modern hardware can generally handle the load, a bigger question arises: Isn’t there a better way to do this?

 TAURI